-The Education Department at Fairchild Tropical Botanic Garden offers several professional development courses to teachers in Miami-Dade county.
+We offer several professional development courses to teachers in Miami-Dade county.
 The classes focus on botany, ecology and South Florida natural history, and are designed to increase teachers' knowledge and understanding of the importance of plants, plant uses, and habitat conservation.
-Workshops are conducted using a combination of discussion and hands-on activities, and teachers are provided with materials, resources and curriculum activities to implement in their classrooms.
-Fairchild works closely with the Miami-Dade County Public School system to make these professional development courses available.
+Workshops are conducted using a combination of lecture, discussion, guided garden walks and hands-on activities.
+Teachers are provided with materials, resources and curriculum activities to implement in their classrooms.
+We work closely with the Miami-Dade County Public School system to make these professional development courses available.

 Learn the basics of planning, designing, implementing and integrating school gardens and garden activities into the curriculum.

-Explore SFL ecosystems inside and outside the classroom through a hands-on approach to understanding local ecology and conservation issues.
+Explore South Florida ecosystems inside and outside the classroom through a hands-on approach to understanding local ecology and conservation issues.

 Explore the connection between plants and culture through a hands-on, interactive look at the cultural and economic value of plants and their importance in our lives.

 Affectionately known as ‘Botany Bootcamp,' this two-week intensive workshop will immerse teachers in plant anatomy, physiology, ecology and much more.